xplenty/xplenty-api-doc-v2/sections/watch-clusters-and-jobs.md

 ```

 ## Stop Watching Job
-This call deletes the calling user from the watcher list of the specified job.
+This call removes the calling user from the watcher list of the specified job.

 ### Input Parameters
 * **job_id** - the ID of the job to stop watching